 The Pinto area in the southeast part of the property consists of at least three subparallel north-northeast trending structures.
 The northernmost, Pinto #1, is a 1 m wide quartz vein with local galena and chalcopyrite, surrounded by iron carbonate alteration.
 The structure is exposed in a series of trenches and pits over a strike length of 120 m.
 Grab samples from this vein returned the two highest gold assays from TerraX's sampling program, 49.3 and 38.5 g/t, and a chip sample assayed 2 m @ 7.15 g/t Au, 5.6 g/t Ag, 0.23% Pb and 0.20% Zn.
-The Pinto South zone, 1.5 km south of Pinto #1, likewise consists of quartz veins and iron carbonate alteration in a structure exposed in trenches and veins over a 300 m strike length.
+The Pinto South zone (also called AES), 1.5 km south of Pinto #1, likewise consists of quartz veins and iron carbonate alteration in a structure exposed in trenches and veins over a 300 m strike length.
 Gold grades up to 12.85 g/t were obtained from this zone, and a chip sample ran 1 m @ 4.76 g/t Au, 0.6 g/t Ag and 0.13% Zn.
-TerraX has not yet attempted to trace either of these zones beyond the historical pits and trenches.
 Importantly, neither zone has been drill tested.
 An intervening structure was followed for 150 m along strike but only returned a high of 150 ppb Au.